MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/solutionsv2-conceptual.md

 ms.prod: wpa
 ---

-# Solutions: Concepts
+# Plans: Concepts

 This section describes concepts whose understanding can help you create and monitor Teamwork solution improvement plans.
-These creation and monitoring tasks are described in the step-by-step walkthrough for creating a plan, [Solution: Walkthrough](solutionsv2-task.md).
+These creation and monitoring tasks are described in the step-by-step walkthrough for creating a plan, [Plans: Walkthrough](solutionsv2-task.md).

 ## Use of a .csv file